kelvin147789/ARTX-Sharing-Pool/README.md

 # TODO:
   - add require timelock check for withdraw when deposit
-  - calculate unclaimed reward as div also ( experimental )
+  - user.depositAmount would be updated when using airdrop function call ( dev call)